alisaifee/coredis/docs/source/compatibility.rst

 HDEL
 ****

-Delete one or more hash fields
+Deletes one or more fields and their values from a hash.
+Deletes the hash if no fields remain.

 - Documentation: `HDEL <https://redis.io/commands/hdel>`_
 - Implementation: :meth:`~coredis.Redis.hdel`